-IS RICE PALEO?
+IS FISH SAUCE PALEO?

 Many of you know fish sauce as that odd-by-itself-awesome-when-cooked addition to Southeast Asian dishes, including Pad Thai, green papaya salads, and Vietnamese dumplings.
 For those of us who are adventurous in our Paleo kitchen, we might come across fish sauce on our ingredients lists every once in a while and wonder if it is a truly Paleo condiment.
 Well, wonder no more, we’ve done the research and we’re here to answer the all-important question; Is fish sauce Paleo?